digitalnochu/digitalnochu-tg-kspr-py/readme.md

 ```python
 if account_choice not in ["username"]:
 ```
 If you will add more accounts, be sure to update this *code block* and the *.env file*.
-Making sure both files are correct.
+Making sure both code blocks are one and same.
 Example below:

 ```python
 # in .env file